 - Tailgating driver who didn’t leave enough space between vehicles

-- Speeding driver who didn’t have time to slow down to avoid a crash
+- Speeding driver who didn’t have time to slow down

 - Distracted driver, especially texting driver, who claims they “didn’t see” the motorcycle

 - Reckless drivers who change lanes without looking